 So if I want Bitcoins, my only option is to buy them?

 Well you can also ask people to donate to you, or accept it as payment for your products/services, or work for it (google ‘work for bitcoin’).
-But the easiest is to buy them.
-There are a few reputable exchanges in Malaysia – see CoinGecko’s list on How to buy bitcoin in Malaysia (note: outdated info).
+But the fastest is to buy them.
+There are a few reputable exchanges in Malaysia – see next section.
 The usual process to buy bitcoin is:

 - Perform verification.
 You need to send your ID and wait until you get verified.
 This may take days.
 I don’t know which one is the fastest.

 - Once you’re verified, transfer your money to the service provider.
 Usually by bank transfer, sometimes PayPal.
 This can also take days.

 - Buy bitcoin.
 After your money arrived to the bitcoin service provider, you can then buy bitcoin.